-Students who have earned a bachelor’s degree from a nationally or regionally accredited institution recognized by the Council for Higher Education Accreditation (CHEA) may register as a Special Student.
+Students not seeking a master's degree, who have earned a bachelor’s degree from a nationally or regionally accredited institution recognized by the Council for Higher Education Accreditation (CHEA) may register as a Special Student.
 You will receive academic credit for courses taken while on this status.
-You can be considered for admission into a degree program if you maintain a 3.00 grade point average in all graduate-level work and all other admission requirements are met.
+You can be considered for admission into a degree program if you maintain a 3.0 grade point average in all graduate-level work and all other admission requirements are met.
 With the program area advisor’s approval, you may transfer up to 12 credits earned at UW-Platteville into a degree program.
 All graduate-level work will be included in computing your academic average.

 If you attended a school outside the United States, follow these procedures: